Dominic Raab report ‘won’t give verdict on bullying claims’ – leaving Sunak to decide

 “Rishi and Dominic are very close.
 If he is going, he will own it and just do it,” one source told the newspaper.
 “There’s a chance he announces something before we even know.
 If he is staying, the report will be published and we will have a chance to have a look at it.”

-Mr Sunak has been “contingency planning” for the report being damning enough that Mr Sunak will have to quit, according to the Sunday Times – with the report said to be likely to come in the week beginning 24 April.
+Mr Sunak has been “contingency planning” for the report being damning enough that Mr Raab will have to quit, according to the Sunday Times – with the report said to be likely to come in the week beginning 24 April.

 The PM is thought to be unlikely he will appoint another deputy prime minister to replace Mr Raab if he does have to go – but culture secretary Lucy Fraser and Treasury minister Victoria Atkins have been tipped as potential replacements as justice secretary.